Trusted media brand of the Chartered Institute of Housing

 At least a million homes could be built on more than 18,000 brownfield sites across England, boosting run-down areas and saving developments from encroaching on land in the countryside, according to the Campaign for the Protection of Rural England.

-The countryside charity looked at councils’ brownfield land registers and concluded that of the 18,277 sites identified in its research – up 4% on last year’s study – two-thirds of which were what it called “shovel-ready” and could deliver new homes within five years.
+The countryside charity looked at councils’ brownfield land registers and concluded that of the 18,277 sites identified in its research – up 4% on last year’s study – two-thirds were what it called “shovel-ready” and could deliver new homes within five years.